oswaldobapvicjr/jep-data-extension/README.md

 <tr>
 <td>quarter</td>
-<td>Returns the quarter of the year, for a given date, as a number from 1 to 4.
+<td>Returns the quarter of the year for a given date.
 </td>
 </tr>